-- Use a hardwired ethernet connection to your router.
+- Use a hardwired Ethernet connection to your router: Windows instructions / Mac instructions

-- Ensure that the router is properly placed in the home for maximum efficiency.
+- Ensure that the WiFi router is properly placed in the home for maximum efficiency.

 - Reboot your computer.

-- Shut down all unnecessary programs on the computer being used to access the Collaborate Ultra session, especially programs that use an internet connection such as email, instant messaging clients, streaming services (YouTube, Disney, Amazon, Hulu, Netflix), social media apps (Instagram, Snapchat, TikTok), other web conferencing options (Skype, Webex), etc.
+- Shut down all unnecessary programs on the computer being used to access the Collaborate session, especially programs that use an Internet connection such as email, instant messaging clients, streaming services (YouTube, Disney, Amazon, Hulu, Netflix), social media apps (Instagram, Snapchat, TikTok), other web conferencing options (Skype, Webex, Teams), etc.

-- Limit use of unnecessary network connected (including WiFi and Bluetooth) devices and services using the network connection in the home like tablets, cell phones, smart tv's, streaming devices and streaming services (Roku, Firestick, Hulu, Netflix), gaming consoles, and other computers.
+- Limit use of unnecessary network connected (including WiFi and Bluetooth) devices and services in the home like tablets, cell phones, Smart TVs, streaming devices and streaming services (YouTube, Disney, Amazon, Hulu, Netflix), gaming consoles, and other computers.

-- Call your ISP and ask them to test your network components.
+- Contact your ISP support and ask them to test your network components.
 If a line test does not find any issues:

-- If you purchased your router separately, call your router manufacturer for router support.
+- If you purchased your router separately, contact your router manufacturer for support.